playauraai/Rhaegal-Pro/README.md

 - **Hypervisor Installation:** Pre-boot hypervisor injection

 **What This Reveals:**
-- Γ£à Firmware security researchers study this
+- ✅ Firmware security researchers study this
-- Γ£à Nation-state APT groups use these techniques
+- ✅ Nation-state APT groups use these techniques
-- Γ£à Hardware security engineers need this knowledge
+- ✅ Hardware security engineers need this knowledge
-- Γ£à Tier 6 researchers require this expertise
+- ✅ Tier 6 researchers require this expertise
-- Γ¥î This information is HIGHLY CLASSIFIED
+- ❌ This information is HIGHLY CLASSIFIED
-- Γ¥î Most security researchers cannot access this
+- ❌ Most security researchers cannot access this
-- Γ¥î Only elite firmware researchers know this
+- ❌ Only elite firmware researchers know this

-Γ¥ô **Want the complete BIOS/UEFI rootkit guide with SMM hooks, PSP exploitation, and firmware implant techniques?** ΓåÆ Purchase Full Report
+❓ **Want the complete BIOS/UEFI rootkit guide with SMM hooks, PSP exploitation, and firmware implant techniques?** → Purchase Full Report

 ---